jethomes/primo-new-books-slider/README.md

 # primo-new-books-slider
-Code and instructions for setting up a slider with book covers in your instance of Primo.
+Code and instructions for setting up a slider with book covers in your instance of Primo BO, as presented at ENUG 2019.

 The files in /webserver need to go on your webhosting.
 Make sure PHP and the PHPSpreadsheet library(https://phpspreadsheet.readthedocs.io/en/latest/) are set up and ready to go.
 Look for comments beginning with *** for bits you need to change.